Days Out – for all ages up to twelve

 Cap Nature, Cahors (20 minutes drive)

-A fantastic climbing park next to the river in Cahors/Pradine.
+A fantastic climbing park next to the river in Pradines, Cahors.
 You spend two hours up in the trees with safety harnesses going from tree to tree testing balance and courage!
-It does need to be booked as very popular and is only 15 euros a person.
+It does need to be booked as very popular.
 There is a little café there for someone who wants to watch or look after a little brother or sister.

 Handgliding, Cahors (20 minutes drive)